Webull stock trading platform review

 - Limited securities.
-Webull doesn’t allow you to trade mutual funds, bonds or OTC stocks.
+Webull doesn’t offer mutual fund, bond or OTC stock trading.
 It also limits trading stocks less than $1 or more than $10 million.

 - Margin requirements.
-To borrow money to trade, you’ll need to have at least $2,000 in your account.
+To borrow money to trade, you need to have at least $2,000 in your account.

 Is Webull legit?